qwertie/ecsharp/_posts/2014-08-14-cs-6-versus-ecs.md

 };
 ~~~

-It's not like Microsoft to do minor syntax tweaks with no major advantage, but that's exactly what this is.
-It's an improvement over the old syntax, whose meaning was less apparent:
+It's not like Microsoft to do minor syntax tweaks with no major advantage, but that's exactly what this seems to be.
+This is just an improvement over the old syntax, whose meaning was less apparent:

 ~~~csharp
 var cppHelloWorldProgram = new Dictionary<int, string>